-Our Plastics division has been quick to respond to the introduction of new van platforms by designing and manufacturing rugged vehicle liner kits for many of the new OEM offerings.
+Our Plastics division has been quick to respond to the introduction of new van platforms by designing and manufacturing rugged vehicle liner kits and partitions for many of the new OEM offerings.
 In addition to products for the automotive sector, this division provides innovative engineered designs, mould and component manufacturing, plastics processing and assembled solutions to the industrial, aerospace and food sector throughout North America.

 With distribution throughout North America and growing markets world-wide, Malley Industries consolidated its operations in late 2010 when it moved to a newly-constructed, 90,000 sq. ft. manufacturing plant with access to air, rail and highway links.
 Malley Industries Inc. employs skilled professionals and custom fabricators in six key areas; design engineering, metal fabrication & automotive paint, woodworking & assembly, thermo vacuum formed plastics, vehicle electronics and automotive upholstery.

 Malley Industries began as a family business in 1979, but its roots actually go back many years before that.
 Company founder, the late A.J.
 Malley, was an entrepreneur at heart.
 He always had some kind of business venture on the go while working for the railroad.

 A family vacation to Expo ’67 in Montreal found the family of four in less than desirable accommodations.
 Upon arriving back home, A.J. designed and built a truck camper in his basement.
 When spring came, he and his young son, Terry, had to dismantle the whole project to get it out of the house and then re-assembled it outside.

 The first camper was eventually sold and another was built.
 Before long, there were orders for one after another.
 For many years, the business operated in a part time capacity out of a 24 x 44 foot garage in the family’s back yard.